nigiri-testing-org/repo-creatooor/README.md

 - The only mandatory field is the repository name, but the user can provide additional options such as:
     - The codeowners.
     - Create from template providing a template owner and a template repo.
-- At the end of the workflow, a link to the new repository will be created.
 - The repository created will have two branches, `main` (default) and `dev` with the following setup:

   **Critical**